IulliaK/Master-Thesis/README.md

 You can find the presentation here https://docs.google.com/presentation/d/1pc7j2a8VMIHpXY22CW250Z0pzib5mCP2BlB8VX_Oy2A/edit#slide=id.g2509d4a3098_0_0
 The data was downloaded in the spring of 2023; the used data is available in the repository.
 Full text is available at the HSE website.

+NB: it is prohibited to copy any part of this repository without prior written consent of the owner.
+All rights reserved.